NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Design

 Both Casper and DreamCloud make both foam and hybrid mattresses.
-In this comparison, we’re specifically looking at hybrid mattresses between the two brands.
+You can see the differences and similarities below.

 Materials